hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 # Configure the Switch

-Let’s start by connecting to our switch either through a console connection or SSH/telnet.
+Let's start by connecting to our switch either through a console connection or SSH/telnet.
 Next enter global configuration mode by typing:

 ```shell
 Switch> enable
 Switch#configure terminal
 ```

-Now let’s configure the hostname and create a new vlan for our switch:
+Now let's configure the hostname and create a new vlan for our switch:

 ```shell
 Switch(config)#hostname homelab-switch